descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 In reality, there are three scenarios; warning, **error** or just fix it by extending the lifetime.

 However, things in the real world tend to be more complicated.
 Depending upon the scenario, at least theoretically, some could be fixed, some could be errors and some could be warnings.
-Further, waiting on a more complicated solution that can fix everything may never happen, so shouldn't we fix what we can, when we can; i.e. low hanging fruit.
-Also, fixing everything the same way may not even be desirable.
+Further, waiting on a more complicated solution that can fix everything may never happen or worse so complicated that the developer no longer can understand the lifetimes of the objects created.
+Shouldn't we fix what we can, when we can; i.e. low hanging fruit.
+Also, fixing everything the same way would not even be desirable.
 Let's consider a real scenario.
 Extending one's lifetime could mean 2 different things.

 1. Change automatic storage duration such that a instances' lifetime is just moved lower on the stack as prescribed in p0936r0.
 1. Change automatic storage duration to static storage duration.
 [This is what I am proposing but only for those that it logically applies to.]

-If only #1 was applied holistically via p0936r0, `-Wlifetime` or some such, then that would not be appropriate/reasonable for those that really should be fixed by #2.
+If only #1 was applied holistically via p0936r0, `-Wlifetime` or some such, then that would not be appropriate or reasonable for those that really should be fixed by #2.
 Likewise #2 can't fix all but MAY make sense for those that it applies to.
 As such, this proposal and `p0936r0` [^bindp] are complimentary.

 Personally, `p0936r0` [^bindp] should be adopted regardless because we give the compiler more information than it had before, that argument(s) lifetime is dependent upon the return(s) lifetime.
 When we give more information, like we do with const and constexpr, the `C++` compiler can do amazing things.
 Any reduction in undefined behavior, dangling references/pointers and delayed/unitialized errors should be welcomed, at least as long it can be explained simply and rationally.